Red Night Light

 Melatonin

-Red light has been found to have less interference with melatonin production compared to other colors.
+Red light has been found to have less interference with melatonin production compared to other colours.
 It creates an environment that promotes the natural release of melatonin with minimal disruption.

 Why is Melatonin important?

-Our bodies have an internal clock or circadian rhythm which exists from birth and tells us when it’s time to sleep.
-When it starts to get dark outside our bodies start to create Melatonin which helps to control sleep-wake cycles.
+Our bodies have an internal clock or circadian rhythm that exists from birth and tells us when it’s time to sleep.
+When it starts to get dark outside, our bodies start to create Melatonin, which helps to control sleep-wake cycles.
 It can also lower body temperatures and help to relax your muscles, which helps you to sleep.

 Why not a blue, white or green light?